radcock757/radcock757/README.md

 ### Hi there 👋

-I am a passionate, results-driven professional transitioning into the cloud technology industry.I have 10 years of experience as a high producing real estate agent and Director of Operations, where I have gained a multifaceted skillset with the ability to learn and adapt to changing environments quickly.
+I am a passionate, results-driven professional transitioning into the cloud technology industry.
+I have 10 years of experience as a high producing real estate agent and Director of Operations, where I have gained a multifaceted skillset with the ability to learn and adapt to changing environments quickly.
 I am currently attending Level Up in Tech, a DevOps Engineering Bootcamp where I am learning the following skills: AWS, Linux, Python, Infrastructure as Code, Orchestration, Containerization, Terraform, CI/CD and Source Control.

 Find out more about me & feel free to connect with me here: